 Delegate, Scottish Churches Initiative For Unity, 1996- 2001.

 Glasgow.
-Member of Senate 1986-, Academic Development Cttee, Educational Policy Cttee, Research and Teaching Cttee, Principal and Deans’ Cttee, Senate Business Cttee, Academic Cttee of Review, Cttee on Titular Professors, Chapel Cttee, Gifford Cttee, Churches and Universities (Scotland) Orphans and Widows Fund, Honorary Degrees Cttee.
+Member of Senate 1986-, Academic Development Cttee, Educational Policy Cttee, Research and Teaching Cttee, Principal and Deans’ Cttee, Senate Business Cttee, Academic Cttee of Review, Cttee on Titular Professors, Chapel Cttee, Gifford Cttee, Churches and Universities (Scotland) Orphans and Widows Fund, Honorary Degrees Cttee Download the film.
 Kaye Trust, Kerr Lect Cttee, Barclay

 Lect Cttee.
 Chmn, Trinity College Financial Board.
 Faculty Cttees and Boards of Studies, Inst.
 Of Art History, Centre for Literature, Theology and the Arts.
 Cert.
 Mgmt.(OU), FRSA.